DocOfi/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0
 ```

-We can see now that there are 0 missing values in our new data frame with imputed values.
+After imputation, we can see now that there are 0 missing values in our new data frame with imputed values.

 ```r